Welcome to Chip Check - brought to you by Fido.ie

 Fido has provided pet reunification services for many years, and many of the pets registered in Fido's Standard Repository are cats.

-Rest assured that all these cats (and several other species!) will not be affected by the microchipping Regulations, which apply only to dogs.
+Rest assured that all these cats (and several other species!) will not be affected by the current microchipping Regulations, which apply only to dogs.